 Residents may have guests in the lounge area after prior consultation with the other residents in the dorm, and they are responsible for their guests' conduct.
 Guests must remain in the company of their resident host throughout the visit and must abide by the university rules and policies.
-Guests are allowed in the rooms only after prior consultation with the other roommate.
 Violation of this policy will result in disciplinary action.